agowa338/ansible-best-practises/roles/internal/common/README.md

 Common Role
 =========

-Only holds the list of dependencies that is required
+Only holds the list of common dependencies.